acara-app/plate/docs/google-oauth-setup.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Click on the project dropdown at the top
 3. Click "New Project"
-4. Enter your project name (e.g., "CustomNutriAI")
+4. Enter your project name (e.g., "Acara Plate")
 5. Click "Create"

 ### 2. Enable Google+ API